vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 ---
 title: "Jenkins Plugin"
-description: "Learn how to configure the FrontLine Jenkins plugin and run your simulations."
+description: "Learn how to configure the Gatling Enterprise Jenkins plugin and run your simulations."
-lead: "Run your FrontLine simulations from your Jenkins CI."
+lead: "Run your Gatling Enterprise simulations from your Jenkins CI."
 date: 2021-03-08T13:50:14+01:00
 lastmod: 2021-03-08T13:50:14+01:00
 weight: 30010